-Estuary is always looking to become more sustainable and environmentally friendly.
-To highlight this, we have a Sustainability Policy (0.268MB) which outlines the ways in which we intend to become more sustainable and reduce our carbon footprint.
+We are always looking to become more sustainable and environmentally friendly.
+To highlight this, our Sustainability Policy (available upon request) outlines the ways in which we intend to become more sustainable and reduce our carbon footprint.

 We are committed to reducing our impact on the environment through a reduction in our carbon footprint, increased recycling, and working with contractors who are committed to sustainable procurement chains.